-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or Accident & Emergency (A&E) Department:
+If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or Accident and Emergency (A&E) Department:

 A Minor Injury Unit Service is available at Cannock Chase Hospital.

-County Hospital, Stafford, telephone 01785 230104 (8.00am to 10.00pm only)
+County Hospital, Stafford, telephone 01785 230104 (8am to 10pm only)

-Other hospitals with 24hr A&E availability:
+Other hospitals with 24 hour Accident and Emergency availability:

 - New Cross Hospital, Wolverhampton, telephone 01902 307999.